takeuchuwa/takeuchuwa/README.md

-## 🌀Dmitry Gorban - Ukraine
+## 🌀Dmytro Horban - Ukraine

 💡 Hello!
-I am 19 years old and studying programming on JetBrains Hyperskill Academy.
-I am learning to building Java Software.
+I am 22 years old.
+Work in EPAM Software(Ukraine) as Java Software Engineer.
+Here is my study material and other staff.

 💾 Previously I was working with logo design, but now my scope is programming.
 I really like it.